-- The world’s first Reishi optimized and tested for Ganoderic Acids A & B, the triterpenoids that possess the greatest therapeutic properties.
+- Optimized and tested for Ganoderic Acids A & B, the triterpenoids that possess the greatest therapeutic properties.

 - Free Canada Post Expedited shipping in Canada and Free Canada Post Tracked Packet shipping for the US.

 - Earn 10 points for every $1 you spend.
 Points can be used towards in-store credits.

 - Carbon-emissions credits that offset the environmental impact of shipping.